Statement attributable to American Osteopathic Association President Norman E. Vinn, DO

 About the American Osteopathic Association

-The American Osteopathic Association (AOA) represents more than 104,000 osteopathic physicians (DOs) and osteopathic medical students; promotes public health; encourages scientific research; serves as the primary certifying body for DOs; is the accrediting agency for osteopathic medical schools; and has federal authority to accredit hospitals and other health care facilities.
+The American Osteopathic Association (AOA) represents more than 104,000 osteopathic physicians (DOs) and osteopathic medical students; promotes public health; encourages scientific research; serves as the primary certifying body for DOs; and is the accrediting agency for osteopathic medical schools.
 More information on DOs/osteopathic medicine can be found at www.osteopathic.org.

 (800) 621-1773, ext.
 8043